 A periodically varying illumination pattern may be generated by a rotating wheel with an opaque mask comprising 15 a plurality of radial spokes arranged in a symmetrical order.
 The angular position of the wheel will thereby correspond to the angular position of the pattern and this angular position may obtained by an encoder mounted on the rim of the wheel.
-The pattern variation across different sensor elements 20 for different position of the pattern may be determined prior to the 3D scanning in a calibration routine.
+The pattern variation across different sensor elements 20 t is the start of the camera integration time, T_i is the for different position of the pattern may be determined prior to the 3D scanning in a calibration routine.
 A combination of knowledge of this pattern variation and the pattern position constitutes knowledge of the pattern configuration.
 A period of this pattern may for example be the time between two 25 spokes and the amplitude of a single or a plurality of light sensitive elements of this period may be calculated by sampling e.g. four times in this period.

-A periodically varying illumination pattern may generated by a Ronchi ruling moving orthogonal to the lines and the 30 position is measured by an encoder.
+A periodically varying illumination pattern may generated by a Ronchi ruling moving orthogonal to the lines and the position is 30 measured by an encoder.
 This position corresponds to the angular position of the generated pattern.
 Alternatively, a checkerboard pattern could be used.